 Retired wood boatbuilder.
-Hobby furniture maker.
+My retirement woodworking interests are furniture and marquetry.
 I love to think outside the box and I love to do things I've never tried before.
 Almost every project I start involves design as you go flexibility and at least a couple of things that I hope I can accomplish but that I'm not sure I can.
 I try to use local hardwoods when I can rather than commercial "store bought" material.
 I like that it gives a feeling of heritage to the piece.

 Latest Activity | view all »

 Latest Blog Entries | view all 259 »